Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Datasets, Baseline Methods and Experimental Setup

-\textbf{FedCBDR}: FedCBDR\cite{26} is a federated continual learning method based on sample replay.
-During each communication round of every task, clients employ the task-aware temperature scaling module to adaptively adjust the temperature of logits and reweight the learning objective at both category and instance levels, thereby jointly training local models with historical samples and new task data; the server then aggregates these updated local models to construct a new global model.
-Upon task completion, clients encrypt local features via ISVD and upload them to the server, which aggregates these matrices, performs SVD to reconstruct global representations of historical tasks while preserving privacy, then conducts class-aware and importance-sensitive balanced sampling based on leverage scores to determine indices of historical samples for retention, enabling clients to update their replay buffers accordingly.
+\textbf{FedCBDR}: FedCBDR \cite{26} is a sample replay-based federated continual learning method.
+During each FL round of every task, clients employ a task-aware temperature scaling module to adaptively adjust the temperature of logits and reweight the learning objective at both the class and instance levels, thereby jointly training local models with historical samples and new task data; the server then aggregates these updated local models to construct a new global model.
+Upon task completion, clients obfuscate local features via ISVD and upload them to the server, which aggregates these matrices, performs SVD to reconstruct global representations of historical tasks while preserving privacy, and then conducts class-aware and importance-sensitive balanced sampling based on leverage scores to determine the indices of historical samples for retention, enabling clients to update their replay buffers accordingly.